coderkai03/js-server-test/README.md

+# **Cryptoblox**
+Blockchain is the future of digital finance that kids in K-12 schools need to learn about!

+We created a platformer obstacle course in Roblox that stores character points on parachains.
+Thus, students and children can build upon their own courses while learning about the code that harnesses blockchain.
+This Offers a beginner-friendly crypto sandbox to help K-12 kids learn about blockchain by implementing parachains within obstacle courses.
+Polkadot Parachains are utilized to store NFTs and smart contracts.
+Coins represent NFTs, which are minted upon collection, and course completions signify smart contracts, created upon course completion.
+After each course, both the NFTs and smart contracts are stored within Moonbeam parachains.

 js-server-test
 This repository contains a simple JavaScript server implementation using Node.js and Express.js.
 It demonstrates basic server setup, routing, and handling of GET and POST requests.
 Features